 Description

 Without this attribute the names of the structured type fields (as possible modified by a name as and namespace encoding instructions) or, in case of TTCN-3 type definitions corresponding to global XSD element declarations the name of the TTCN-3 type (as possible modified by a name as and namespace encoding instructions) are used as the local part of the start and end tags of XML elements at encoding.
 If the untagged encoding instruction is applied to a TTCN-3 type or structured type field, the name of the type or field shall not produce an XML tag when encoding the value of that type or field (in other words, the tag that would be produced without the untagged attribute shall be suppressed during encoding and shall not be expected during decoding).
 The untagged encoding instruction shall only have effect on the TTCN-3 language element to which it is directly applied; e.g. if applied to a structured type, the type itself shall not result a starting and end tag in the encoded XML document but the fields of the structured type shall be encoded using starting and end tags (provided no untagged attribute is applied to the fields).

 At decoding no XML starting and end tags shall be present in the encoded XML document.
+In the specific case, when the untagged encoding instruction is applied to an optional record field, which includes merely optional fields, an empty XML element shall be decoded to an omitted enframig record field (see example in clause 7.6.6.6).

 Shall not be applied to TTCN-3 components generated for XSD attribute elements (neither global nor local).

-For typical use in case of extending or restricting simple content see clauses 7.6.1.1 and 7.6.1.2 and for typical use in case of model groups see clause 7.9.
+For typical use cases for extending or restricting simple content see clauses 7.6.1.1 and 7.6.1.2, for optional sequences see clause 7.6.6.6 and for model groups see clause 7.9.

 NOTE: Please note, that using the untagged encoding instruction in other cases than specified in the present document, may result in an undecodable XML document.